psychemedia/storytelling-notes/gwion-bach.md

 The summer night was still and bright.
 The summer moon was large and clear,
 The frail bark, on the springtide's height,
 Was floated into Elphin's weir.

 The baby in his arms he raised :
 His lovely spouse stood by, and gazed.
 And, blessing it with gentle vow,
 Cried " Taliesin !" " Radiant brow ! '

 And I am he : and well I know
-Ceridwen'a power protects me still ;
+Ceridwen's power protects me still ;
 And hence o'er hill and vale I go,
 And sing, unharmed, whate*er I will.

 She has for me Time's veil withdrawn :
-The images of thnmgs long gone.
+The images of things long gone.
 The shadows of the coming days,
 Are present to my visioned gaze.

 And I have heard the words of power.
 By Ceirion's solitary lake.
 That bid, at midnight's thrilling hour,
 Eryri's hundred echoes wake:

 I to Diganwy's towers hare sped.
 And now Gaer Lleon's halls I tread,
 Demanding justice, now, as then,